pazams/vivalid/README.md

-data-vivalid-group | group | defines an input group. may be applied on (but not restricted to) `<form>` elements. the value may used with [htmlInterface api](http://www.pazams.com/vivalid/documentation/vivalid.htmlInterface.html) in resetGroup. data-vivalid-on-validation | group | references success and failure callbacks. data-vivalid-pending-ui | group | references start and stop pending ui callbacks. used only in groups which contain async validators. data-vivali-after-validation | group | references before and after validation callbacks.
-Defined on group level, but gets called on each input individually. data-vivalid-tuples | input | an array of [validatorsNameOptionsTuple] (http://www.pazams.com/vivalid/documentation/-_internal.html#..validatorsNameOptionsTuple) in JSON format. vivalid-blur-only | input | marks an input to be evluated on `blur` event only, as opposed to default way: first evulated on `blur` and after one event, evulate on `input` event. data-vivalid-submit | button | triggers the group validation. `preventDeault()` is applied on the DOM.
-Taking further action such as submitting a form, should be defined on the group's validation success callback. data-vivalid-reset | button | k
+data-vivalid-group | group | defines an input group. may be applied on (but not restricted to) `<form>` elements. the value may used with [htmlInterface api](http://www.pazams.com/vivalid/documentation/vivalid.htmlInterface.html) in resetGroup. data-vivalid-on-validation | group | references success and failure callbacks. data-vivalid-pending-ui | group | references start and stop pending ui callbacks. used only in groups which contain async validators. data-vivalid-after-validation | group | references before and after validation callbacks.
+Defined on group level, but gets called on each input individually. data-vivalid-tuples | input | an array of [validatorsNameOptionsTuple] (http://www.pazams.com/vivalid/documentation/-_internal.html#..validatorsNameOptionsTuple) in JSON format. data-vivalid-blur-only | input | marks an input to be evaluated on `blur` event only, as opposed to default way: first evaluated on `blur` event, and after one event, evaluate on `input` event. data-vivalid-submit | button | triggers the group validation.
+Taking further action such as submitting a form, should be defined on the group's validation success callback. `preventDefault()` is applied to the DOM event. data-vivalid-reset | button | resets the state of the validation. this does not reset the form/group or clear its contents.
+This functionality, through the js api, is useful for SPA's. `preventDefault()` is applied to the DOM event.

 ### Separation of validator rules